simvue-io/docs/docs/tutorial_advanced/introduction.md

 ```
 dev:~/simvue-moose$
 ```
+To test that the graphics packages are working correctly, run the command `paraview` within the container.
+After a few seconds, this should open up a graphical user interface window for the Paraview visualization tool.

+!!! tip
+    If you are using WSL and you do not see Paraview open correctly, it may be because your WSL is not set up correctly.
+To check this, exit the docker container by pressing <kbd>ctrl</kbd> + <kbd>D</kbd>, and then run the following commands:
+    ```
+    sudo apt-get install -y x11-apps
+    xeyes
+    ```
+    This should open a small graphical display window, with a pair of eyes which follow your mouse around the screen.
+If you do not see this, [^^follow this guide to get graphical apps working on WSL^^](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps), and [^^look through these debugging tips for WSL^^](https://github.com/microsoft/wslg/wiki/Diagnosing-%22cannot-open-display%22-type-issues-with-WSLg).

 ### Update Simvue Config File
 Finally we need to update the config file inside the Docker container to use your credentials.
 Login to the web UI, go to the **Runs** page and click **Create new run**.
 You should then see the credentials which you need to enter into the `simvue.ini` file.
 Simply open the existing file using `nano simvue.ini`, and replace the contents with the information from the web UI.